0w0Demonic/AquaHotkey/README.md

 ## AquaHotkeyX - Batteries-Included

-AquaHotkeyX is a wide collection of extensions built on top of AquaHotkey.
+On top of this new functionality, I've built a kind of standard library.

-It consists of many extensions for built-in types, as well as many other features designed for clarity, conciseness and elegance.
+It consists of lots of new extensions for the built-in types, and features that are designed for clary, conciseness and elegance.

+There's lots of functionality programming patterns in here, and I think it works extremely well for this language.
 Stream ops, array utilities, comparators, optionals, and much more.

 ```ahk
 #Include <AquaHotkeyX>